hosseinkarami-dev/GPS-Spoofing/README.md

 ## 📄 License

-APACHE License – free for personal and educational use.
+Apache License – free for personal and educational use.

 ## 🤝 Contributions